hfod/web/data/home/text.md

 [hacker](https://datatracker.ietf.org/doc/html/rfc1392#page-21)
 meetup.

-For people who delight in having an intimate understanding of internal workings of systems, especially computers and electronics.
+For makers, breakers, and just those who simply delight in having an intimate understanding of internal workings of complex systems, like software, computers, and electronics.

 Originally, inspired by [NYC Hack && Tell](https://hackandtell.org/), we set out to do monthly lightening talk sessions on whatever we happened to have